portfolio-performance/portfolio-help/docs/en/concepts/performance/time-weighted.md

 ## TTWROR at portfolio level

-The relevant cash flows for the performance calculation at portfolio level are: `Deposit`, `Withdrawal (removal)`, `Delivery In`, and `Delivery Out`.
+The relevant cash flows for the performance calculation at portfolio level are: `Deposit`, `Withdrawal`, `Delivery In`, and `Delivery Out`.
 Refer to the [Defining Cash flows section](money-weighted.md#defining-the-cashflows), and in particular [Figure 3](./images/transaction-cashflows.svg) from the chapter about Money-Weighted Rate of Return for detailed information.
 Please note that the dividend or sale of `share-1` does not affect *portfolio* performance, as the proceeds remain within the portfolio in a deposit account.
 Figure 1 displays the necessary info for calculating the TTWROR of `demo-portfolio-03`.

 Figure: Overview of transactions - Deposit (3x), Buy (3x), Dividend, and partial Sell and charts of share-1 and share-2.{class=pp-figure}